History of Puerto Rico: European powers fight over the island

-On November 22, 1595, English privateer Sir Francis Drake—with 27 vessels and 2,500 troops—sailed into San Juan Bay intending to sack the settlement.
+On 22 November 1595, English privateer Sir Francis Drake—with 27 vessels and 2,500 troops—sailed into San Juan Bay intending to sack the settlement.
 However, they were unable to overcome the Spanish forces entrenched in the forts.
-Knowing Drake had failed to overcome the city's defenses by sea, on June 15, 1598, the Tudor Navy, led by George Clifford, landed troops from 21 ships to the east in Santurce.
+Knowing Drake had failed to overcome the city's defenses by sea, on 15 June 1598, the Tudor Navy, led by George Clifford, landed troops from 21 ships to the east in Santurce.
 Clifford and his men came under heavy Spanish fire while attempting to cross the San Antonio bridge (from an area known today as Condado) into the islet of San Juan.
 Nonetheless, the English captured the island and held it for several months.
 They were forced to abandon the island owing to an outbreak of dysentery among their troops.
 The following year Spain sent soldiers, cannons, and a new governor, Alonso de Mercado, to rebuild the city of San Juan.

 The 17th and 18th centuries saw more attacks on the island.
-On September 25, 1625, the Dutch, under the leadership of Boudewijn Hendrick (Balduino Enrico), attacked San Juan, besieging Fort San Felipe del Morro and La Fortaleza.
+On 25 September 1625, the Dutch, under the leadership of Boudewijn Hendricksz (Balduino Enrico), attacked San Juan, besieging Fort San Felipe del Morro and La Fortaleza.
 Residents fled the city but the Spanish, led by Governor Juan de Haro, were able to repel the Dutch troops from Fort San Felipe del Morro.
 The fortification of San Juan continued; in 1634, Philip IV of Spain fortified Fort San Cristóbal, along with six fortresses linked by a line of sandstone walls surrounding the city.
 In 1702, the English launch an expedition to capture the town of Arecibo, located on the north coast, west of San Juan, with no success.
 In 1797, the French and Spanish declared war on Great Britain.
 The British attempted again to capture the island, invading San Juan with an invasion force of 7,000 troops and an armada consisting of 64 ships under the command of General Ralph Abercromby.
 Captain General Don Ramón de Castro and his army successfully repulsed the British, who withdrew.